cosmos/ibc-go/docs/architecture/adr-009-v6-ics27-msgserver.md

 - x/group

 The existing go functions: `RegisterInterchainAccount()` and `SendTx()` will remain to operate as they did in previous release versions.

+This will be possible for SDK v0.46.x and above.

 ### Allow `nil` underlying applications